Quality of life: Human Development Index

 Perhaps the most commonly used international measure of development is the Human Development Index (HDI), which combines measures of life expectancy, education, and standard of living, in an attempt to quantify the options available to individuals within a given society.
 The HDI is used by the United Nations Development Programme in their Human Development Report.
-However, since year 2010, The Human Development Report introduced an Inequality-adjusted Human Development Index (IHDI).
+However, since 2010, The Human Development Report introduced an Inequality-adjusted Human Development Index (IHDI).
 While the original HDI remains useful, it stated that "the IHDI is the actual level of human development (accounting for inequality), while the original HDI can be viewed as an index of 'potential' human development (or the maximum level of HDI) that could be achieved if there was no inequality."

 World Happiness Report

 The World Happiness Report is a landmark survey on the state of global happiness.
 It ranks 156 countries by their happiness levels, reflecting growing global interest in using happiness and substantial well-being as an indicator of the quality of human development.
 Its growing purpose has allowed governments, communities and organizations to use appropriate data to record happiness in order to enable policies to provide better lives.
 The reports review the state of happiness in the world today and show how the science of happiness explains personal and national variations in happiness.

-Developed again by the United Nations and published recently along with the HDI, this report combines both objective and subjective measures to rank countries by happiness, which is deemed as the ultimate outcome of a high quality of life.
+Developed once again by the United Nations and published recently, along with the HDI, this report combines both objective and subjective measures to rank countries by happiness, which is deemed the ultimate outcome of a high quality of life.
 It uses surveys from Gallup, real GDP per capita, healthy life expectancy, having someone to count on, perceived freedom to make life choices, freedom from corruption, and generosity to derive the final score.
-Happiness is already recognised as an important concept in global public policy.
-The World Happiness Report indicates that some regions have in recent years been experiencing progressive inequality of happiness.
+Happiness is already recognized as an important concept in global public policy.
+The World Happiness Report indicates that some regions have, in recent years, been experiencing progressive inequality of happiness.